Braised Lamb in Red Wine

-Today, I'm using my recipe for lamb shank.
-But, instead of making braised lamb shank, I'm using a lamb shoulder cut into pieces.
-It is more affordable than lamb shank, of course, without losing any of its wonderful flavors.
+Today, I’m using my recipe for lamb shank.
+But instead of making braised lamb shank, I’m using a lamb shoulder cut into pieces.
+Of course, it is more affordable than lamb shank without losing any of its wonderful flavors.

 Why make this recipe

-- This is similar to making a slow-cooked meat that cooks until it's fork-tender.
-When braising, we use less liquid.
-As a result, the gravy is thicker and creamier.
+- This is similar to slow-cooking meat until it’s fork-tender.
+When braising, we use less liquid, which results in a thicker and creamier gravy.

-- This braised lamb is also wonderful the next day.
-So, I highly encourage you to make this a day or two ahead of time.
-It's perfect for entertaining or on busy weekends.
+- This braised lamb is also wonderful the next day, so I highly encourage you to make it a day or two ahead of time.
+It’s perfect for entertaining or busy weekends.

 - The two secrets to making this dish are –